Sepideh M. Alavi photo

 Kaela Farrise

-Kaela Farrise (she/her) is a doctoral student in Clinical Psychology under Dr. Miya Barnett.
+Kaela Farrise Beauvoir (she/her) is a doctoral student in Clinical Psychology under Dr. Miya Barnett.
 She holds a Bachelor’s degree from Stanford University in African and African American Studies, and in Urban Studies.
-She also has a Master’s degree in Clinical Psychology and is a Licensed Marriage and Family Therapist (LMFT) in the state of California.
-Prior to joining UCSB, she was the Lab Manager in the Early Life Stress and Resilience Program at Stanford University School of Medicine and has also worked as a clinician in a wide-range of settings.
+She also has Master’s degrees in Clinical Psychology and Counseling Psychology and is a Licensed Marriage and Family Therapist (LMFT) in the state of California.
+Prior to joining UCSB, she was the Lab Manager in the Early Life Stress and Resilience Program at Stanford University School of Medicine and has also worked as a therapist in a wide-range of settings.
 Her research interests include the implementation and dissemination of mental health services in under-resourced communities, understanding and mitigating the impacts of domestic violence and racial trauma on families of color, and culturally responsive adaptations of psychological interventions.
-Kaela is a Chancellor’s Fellow and Racial Justice Fellow at UCSB.
-She can be contacted at kaela@ucsb.edu.
+Kaela is a Chancellor’s Fellow and Racial Justice Fellow at UCSB, and a Health Policy Research Scholar through the Robert Wood Johnson Foundation.
+Her peer-reviewed research articles can be found here and she can be contacted at kaela@ucsb.edu.

 Gio Franco photo